szatko/romanowski.github.io/_posts/toolfriendly/2015-03-20-pattern-matching.md

 ```

 Pretty much to do in one line assuming that we want to check if our case is hit.
 So we put a breakpoint in our case line.
-And what - it is hit everytime condition is being checked!
+And what - it is hit every time condition is being checked!
 Why?
 Checking the condition is also in our line - so tooling get information "I was there".

 ## Conclusion